 Every year, one-in-four of us will experience a mental health problem.
 Yet it is still something the majority of us are loath to talk about or address.
 This is something that has to change.

 We want to use the power of the sport and recreation sector to make our activities welcoming, positive and inclusive for everyone.
-That's why the Sport and Recreation Alliance alongside the Professional Players Federation and with support from the mental health charity Mind, have created the Mental Health Charter for Sport and Recreation.
+That's why the Sport and Recreation Alliance alongside the Professional Players Federation and the mental health charity Mind, created the Mental Health Charter for Sport and Recreation.

 The Mental Health Charter for Sport and Recreation sets out how sport can use its collective power to tackle mental ill health and the stigma that surrounds it.

-Alongside a number of player associations and NGBs who have already signed-up, we are asking for other sporting organisations to commit to take positive steps to address and encourage people to be open about mental health issues.
+Alongside a number of player associations and NGBs who have already signed-up, we are asking for other organisations that use physical activity to promote mental wellbeing to commit to take positive steps to address and encourage people to be open about mental health issues.

-The Charter outlines five actions that we, as a sector, can take to help make mental health a commonly understood matter and to help those in need.
+The Charter outlines six actions that we, as a sector, can take to help make mental health a commonly understood matter and to help those in need.

 If you'd like to register your organisation as a Charter signatory please contact us email@example.com